An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

 \subsubsection{$G$ a cyclic group}

 Finally, for $G$ a cyclic group of order $n$, note that $Z_n(\Q,G;X)$ already is comprised of Galois fields, so we do not need to pass to the Galois closures.
-As a special case, if $G \simeq C_p$ with $p$ prime, then $G$ has no nontrivial proper (normal) subgroups, so all nontrivial representations are faithful, without the need to artificially impose a ramification restriction.
-But in fact in this case, every tamely ramified prime is naturally totally ramified, so we still group this with the general case below.
+(As a special case, if $G \simeq C_p$ with $p$ prime, then $G$ has no nontrivial proper (normal) subgroups, so all nontrivial representations are faithful, without the need to artificially impose a ramification restriction.
+But in this case, every ramified prime is naturally totally ramified, so we still group this with the general case below.)
 In general, consider $G$ an arbitrary cyclic group of order $n$, say $G \simeq C_{p_1^{e_1}} \times \cdots \times C_{p_k^{e_k}}$ with distinct primes $p_1,\ldots, p_k$.
-Motivated by the considerations in \S \ref{sec_table_Cn} (see e.g. Table \ref{table_C2p}), we restrict to $\Iscr$ specifying that every tamely ramified prime must be totally ramified, that is, its inertia group must be generated by an element of full order in $G$, that is (writing $G$ additively), an element $(a_1,\ldots, a_k) \in G$ where for each $1 \leq i \leq k$, $p_i \ndiv a_i$.
-In particular, such an element does not belong to any proper, nontrivial subgroup $C_m$ of $C_n$.
-(As per Remark \ref{remark_H_gen_G}, we observe that the elements in $\Iscr$ generate $G$.)
+We restrict to $\Iscr$ specifying that every tamely ramified prime must be totally ramified, that is, its inertia group must be generated by an element of full order in $G$; in particular, such an element does not belong to any proper, nontrivial subgroup $C_m$ of $C_n$.
+By Lemma \ref{lemma_power_p} the following properties hold: \begin{enumerate} \item for every prime $\ell \ndiv n$ we have $\ell^{n-1} \| D_K = D_{\tilde{K}}$; \item for every nontrivial proper (normal) subgroup $C_m$ of $C_n$ (corresponding to a proper divisor $m|n$) there exists an integer $1 \leq \al_m \leq n-1$ (depending on $m$ and $C_n$) such that $\ell^{\al_m} \| D_F$ where $F = \tilde{K}^{C_m}$. \end{enumerate} As a result, upon setting $\Omega = \{ p : p |n\}$, for each nontrivial proper subgroup $C_m$ of $G$, parametrized by divisors $m$, we have that